AbdullahAlAnasSaimon/Interview-questions/README.md

 ### 2. What are JavaScript Data Types?

-There are two category for data type: 1.
-Primitive data type, 2.
-Non-primitive/Reference data type
+There are two category of data type: **1.** Primitive data type, **2.** Non-primitive/Reference data type

-Primitive data type: Primitive data types are the most basic data types.
+**Primitive data type:** Primitive data types are the most basic data types.
 Primitive data types are immutable and represents a single value that have no special capabilities, they are also known as predefined types.
 1. String
 2. Number
 3. Boolean